 This investment account also qualifies you to open a CashPlus bank account.
 The CashPlus debit card has unlimited ATM fee rebates worldwide and no foreign transaction fees.

-You can get a “$695 Annual Engagement Bonus,” which can be used to pay the annual fee on the card.
+You can get a “$695 Annual Engagement Bonus,” which can be used to pay the annual fee on the card every year.

 The Platinum CashPlus account is fee-free if you maintain $5,000 in total monthly deposits AND a $25,000 average daily cash balance.